 That's why your dog care responsibilities include regular vet check-ups for Fido and a setting up a vet visit if you're concerned or worried about anything.

-Keeping Fidos' teeth clean and white, and his breath fresh, isn't just about his good looks and sweet smell.. it's important to his overall health too.
+Good dental hygiene is important because keeping Fidos' teeth clean and white, and his breath fresh, isn't just about sweeter breath and pearly whites... it also has a big impact on his overall health.

 Feeding a good nutritious diet, choosing appropriate toys and supervising play are also part of your dog dental care responsibilities.

 There are several common warning signs that might mean your dog is having some problems with his teeth.
 These can include:

 If you notice one or more of these, or you see any swelling/bleeding of his gums, broken/decayed/loose teeth, have your veterinarian check out his mouth asap.

 No matter how careful we are in caring for our dogs, accidents can (and do) happen.

 Running on uneven ground can cause a bone break or ligament tear, as can a too-high leap/jump.

 Some weather conditions can pose a health risk to your dog and knowing how to protect Fido from heat stroke or hypothermia, and how to keep him protected from winter weather are all important, and could save his life one day.